-When reviewing a vendor's reactor design, CNSC staff assesses aspects of the design related to safety, security and safeguards, in order to identify potential issues with respect to licensing and technical requirements.
-Areas of concern that fail to comply with Canadian regulatory requirements or to address CNSC design expectations for new nuclear power plants and small reactors are identified.
+When reviewing a vendor's reactor design, CNSC staff assess aspects of the design related to safety, security and safeguards, in order to identify potential issues with respect to licensing and technical requirements.
+Areas that fail to comply with Canadian regulatory requirements or to address CNSC design expectations for new reactor facilities are identified.
 If not corrected, the issues could become fundamental barriers to licensing.